OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 ## The vLLM Inference Framework

-This benchmark focuses on [vLLM](https://docs.vllm.ai/en/latest/), a production-grade, high-performance inference engine designed for large-scale LLM serving.
+The vLLM Inference Framework is a benchmark that focuses on [vLLM](https://docs.vllm.ai/en/latest/), a production-grade, high-performance inference engine designed for large-scale LLM serving.

-The main characteristics of vLLM are:
+The main characteristics of vLLM Inference Framework are:

 - Supports single-node deployments with one or more GPUs.
 - Uses Python’s native multiprocessing for multi-GPU inference.